• HR

-HRAs and HSAs are both tax-advantaged ways to help employees pay for medical expenses.
+HSAs and HRAs are both tax-advantaged ways to help employees pay for medical care.
 But they work very differently, and there are specific rules that have to be followed in order to use both of them at the same time.

 How does an HSA work?

 That money can be in a regular interest-bearing account, or it can be invested.
-There’s no “use it or lose it” rule for HSAs, so the money keeps growing from one year to the next if it’s not withdrawn.
+There’s no “use it or lose it” rule for HSA funds, so the money keeps growing from one year to the next if it’s not withdrawn.

-There are a few basic rules—set by the IRS—that come with HSAs:
+There are a few basic rules—set by the IRS—that come with HSA tax benefits:

-• In order to contribute money to an HSA, the person must have an HSA-qualified high deductible health plan (HDHP).
+• In order to contribute money to an HSA, the person must have an HSA-qualified high deductible health plan (HDHP), which tends to have a lower premium than a traditional health plan.

-• Once the money is in an employee’s HSA, it’s theirs to keep.
+• Once the money is in an employee’s HSA, it’s theirs to keep for healthcare costs.
 If they leave the job, they get to take it with them.
+They can also us it to pay COBRA premiums for continuation coverage.

 • HSA money can be withdrawn tax-free to pay for qualified medical expenses at any time.
 This is true even if the person no longer has HDHP coverage.
 (You can’t contribute to an HSA if you no longer have HDHP coverage, but you can still withdraw money that’s already in the account.)

-• Contributions to an HSA can be made by the employer, the employee, or anyone else, but the combined contributions can’t exceed the annual limits set by the IRS.
+• Contributions to an HSA can be employer-funded, employee-funded, or they can be funded by anyone else, but the combined contributions can’t exceed the annual limits set by the IRS.

-Coverage Type2021 annual contribution limit2022 annual contribution limit
+Coverage Type2023 annual contribution limit2024 annual contribution limit

 Note: If the HSA account holder is 55 or older, these contribution limits are increased by $1,000.